 Admitting to the wrongs on my side of the fence, there were moments when I should have organized my time differently.
 This way, she and I could have done more together.
 There were times when I was self-absorbed and stuck in my own head, thinking about me, and selfishly locked in a thought pattern.
 Meanwhile, my daughter was with me on a weekend visit.
 And there I was, tired from a long overtime shift, cranky, frustrated—and again, sticking with honesty, I had resentments towards her co-parenting side because quite simply, financial concerns were not concerns at all.

 Yes, there are things which happened that I can say, “Yes, that was wrong.”
 And yes, there are so many occasions where I could see that I was clearly not regarded and saw a lack of respect towards my side of parenthood.
 This created a stir of feelings.
 I allowed my resentments towards the other side to grow so deep that the other co-parenting side was seen as my enemy.
 Going forward; I fully and wholeheartedly claim responsibility for the inaccurate deceptions of my perception.
-And whether my suspicions were correct or inaccurate, it would have been better for me if I had focused on one thing and one thing alone—which is the love for my daughter needs to be consistent and persistent.
+Whether my suspicions were correct or inaccurate, it would have been better for me if I had focused on one thing and one thing alone—which is the love for my daughter needs to be consistent and persistent.

-Therefore, it wouldn’t have matter if my daughter was taught something I disagreed with (and she was on different occasions) because had I stayed focused on this, my relationship with my child would have been stronger.
+Therefore, it wouldn’t have mattered if my daughter was taught something I disagreed with (and she was on different occasions) because had I stayed focused on this, my relationship with my child would have been stronger.

 Our bond would have been stronger if I had simply placed my attentions where my attentions needed to be.
 No, the co-parenting aspect was not co-parenting at all in our case.
 In fairness, it seems more like dictating instead of parenting.
 But nevertheless, I am writing this to act as a fair assessment of my mistakes.
-And in all honesty, I have made mistakes.
+In all honesty, I have made mistakes.
 As a result of my assumptions and on behalf of my perception; I placed my focus in the wrong direction.

 Yes, life and divorce are not fair things.
 But this was not my child’s fault.
 No, co-parenting through divorce is not an easy thing.
 But guess what, this is not my child’s fault either.
 Therefore, in an effort to maintain my own side of sanity —I choose to look at my wrongs and I choose to look to improve.
-And I need to do this because no child asks to be put in the middle.
+I need to do this because no child asks to be put in the middle.
 And I can see where I did this.
 Even if my intentions were right and even if my point was accurate and correct, I needed to change my approach.

 Safe to say no one is divorced because they had an excellent marriage.
 Suffice to say that there are issues; safe to say there is usually a breakdown or problems with communication, and it is also safe to say that no one is ever divorced because they agreed too much on too many different things.
 No, usually divorce comes because two people cannot live together anymore.
-And it’s just that simple.
+It’s just that simple.

 And it sucks, right?
 It sucks being in the same house with someone you just need to get away from.
 You fight over the stupidest things.
 By the way, I never knew there was a right or wrong way to place toilet paper on the toilet paper holder.
 I never knew the sheets of toilet paper had to face a certain way.
 Hell, I was just always happy to have toilet paper in the bathroom —I was never specifically picky on whether the flap faced down or if the flap rolled up from underneath.
 Everything becomes an argument.
 At night in bed, there is a cold section of real estate in the middle of the mattress.
-And God forbid your leg wanders over because the temperature here is colder than Siberian winter.
+And God forbid your leg wanders over because the temperature there is colder than a Siberian winter.
 Or worse, God forbid my leg accidentally touched hers.

 I recall sleeping on the farthest side of the mattress with contempt on my mind and all I could think about is, “Dear God, I just can’t wait until this is over.”